 Produces Two Large Crops Each Year!

-This Sweetheart Blueberry Bush has it all - beauty and brawn.
-It delivers TWO huge harvests each year under most conditions.
-A large bounty of fist-sized clusters arrives in late May or June and the second one in August, yielding around 15 pounds of blueberries per year.
+With the Sweetheart Blueberry Bush, you get huge harvests each year under most conditions.
+A large bounty of fist-sized blueberry clusters arrives in late May or June and the second one in August, yielding around 15 pounds of blueberries per year.

-And big, sweet berries are its main attraction.
-The Sweetheart Bush will produce medium to large plump, super sweet blueberries.
-The perfect hybrid of Southern and Northern Highbush varieties, the fruit is amazingly juicy yet firm.
-If you like to bake blueberry muffins and make blueberry pancakes, these blueberries fit the bill.
-The texture plus the rich flavor make them a favorite for cooking - they're a delicious snack picked right off the bush.
+The big, sweet berries are its main attraction.
+The Sweetheart Bush will produce medium to large sweet blueberries.
+The perfect hybrid of Southern and Northern Highbush varieties, the fruit is amazingly juicy and plump yet firm.
+If you like to bake blueberry muffins and make blueberry pancakes, these blueberries are ideal.
+The texture plus the rich flavor make them a favorite for cooking, but they're also a delicious snack picked right off the bush.

 These bushes are selling fast.
 Order today for home-grown berries from your very own Sweetheart Blueberry Bush!